-- the determination of which directors will be granted options, restricted stock and other awards; - the number of shares subject to options; - the exercise price of each option, which may not be less than fair market value (or, if no fair market value exists at the time of issuance, the current net asset value) of the shares subject to the award on the date of grant; - the schedule upon which options become exercisable; - the termination or cancellation provisions applicable to options; and - all other terms and conditions upon which each option award may be granted in accordance with the 2008 Non-Employee Director Plan.
+- the determination of which Non-Employee Directors will be granted options; - the number of shares subject to options; - the exercise price of each option, which may not be less than fair market value (or, if no fair market value exists at the time of issuance, the current net asset value) of the shares subject to the award on the date of grant; - the schedule upon which options become exercisable; - the termination or cancellation provisions applicable to options; and - all other terms and conditions upon which each option award may be granted in accordance with the 2008 Non-Employee Director Plan.

-Unless the Board expressly provides otherwise, immediately upon the cessation of the director's service, all options to the extent not already vested terminate and all awards requiring exercise cease to be exercisable and terminate, except that:
+Unless the Board expressly provides otherwise, immediately upon the cessation of the Non-Employee Director's service, all options to the extent not already vested terminate and all awards requiring exercise cease to be exercisable and terminate, except that:

-- When the director's services are ceased for Cause (as defined below), all options, vested and unvested, immediately terminate; - For vested options held by the director immediately prior to his or her death, to the extent then exercisable, the options remain exercisable for the lesser of a period of 180 days following the director's death or the period ending on the latest date on which those options could have been exercised had there been no cessation of services; and - In all other cases, all vested options held by the director immediately prior to the cessation of his or her services, to the extent then exercisable, remain exercisable for the lesser of a period of 90 days or the period ending on the latest date on which that option could have been exercised had there been no cessation of services.
+- When the Non-Employee Director's services are ceased for Cause (as defined below), all options, vested and unvested, immediately terminate; - For vested options held by the Non-Employee Director immediately prior to his or her death, to the extent then exercisable, the options remain exercisable for the lesser of a period of 180 days following the Non-Employee Director's death or the period ending on the latest date on which those options could have been exercised had there been no cessation of services; and - In all other cases, all vested options held by the Non-Employee Director immediately prior to the cessation of his or her services, to the extent then exercisable, remain exercisable for the lesser of a period of 90 days or the period ending on the latest date on which that option could have been exercised had there been no cessation of services.